 Modern automatic cars are designed in such a way that they do not support push-starting.
 The earlier versions could be push-started, but the updated version does not have some functionalities to support the process.

-When dealing with a manual transmission, the following process takes place to achieve push-starting:
+With a manual transmission, the following process takes place to push-start it:

 - The car needs to be in motion.
 The speed should be about 10 to 20 mph.